Read Jurgen Habermas with voice, context, and method in the same frame.

 Prompt 2: Provide an annotated list of Habermas’ 7 greatest contributions to philosophy.

-The central claim is this: Here’s an annotated list of Jürgen Habermas’ 7 greatest contributions to philosophy.
+In plain terms: An annotated list of Jürgen Habermas’ 7 greatest contributions to philosophy.

 Read Jurgen Habermas inside second-generation critical theory, rebuilding reason after the catastrophes and suspicions of modernity, then ask what the method still forces later readers to notice.
 Reconstructive social theory: he looks for the implicit norms already at work when people argue, justify, and demand reasons.
 The voice matters because the phrasing is often part of the philosophy: the reader should hear a way of thinking, not only collect a list of theses.